sn0wfree/personal_stringpic_demo/README.md

 - I use python 2.7 to code
 - and when you run the code, you may find some number or path be required to type in, you should type full path into two parts.
 	- one is public path for what dir/folder you want save the data. the dir/folder must include 4 csv files and one txt file.(those must be named as follow)
-	- another is the full name of target file(csv format)

 ```
 collected.txt
 project_data.csv